redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 If you set `PERFORMANCE_TRACKING_LABEL_PREFIX` environment variable, its value will be appended to the performance tracking labels (for example: `rapid-processing-all` for `PERFORMANCE_TRACKING_LABEL_PREFIX=rapid`)
 ### Testing
-We use jest framework for automated testing.
+We use Jest framework for automated testing.
 Test files are located in the `test` folder.
 We test each fetcher separately (fetchers tests are located in the `test/fetchers` folder).
 We also have integration tests in the `test/integration` folder and tests for separate modules:

 - EvmPriceSigner.spec.ts
 - ManifestParser.spec.ts